biosails/pheniqs/docs/2.0/tutorial.md

 {: .example}

 # Demultiplexing
 The reads in our files were sequenced from DNA from 5 individually prepared libraries that were tagged with an 8bp technical sequence before they were pooled together for sequencing.
 To classify them into read groups we need to examine the first 8 nucleotides of the second segment.
 Decoding the barcode can be as trivial as comparing two strings if we were absolutely confident no errors occurred during sequencing.
 However in a real world scenario each nucleotide reported by a sequencing instrument is accompanied by an estimate of the probability the base was incorrectly called.
 We refer to such an uncertain sequence as an **observed sequence**.
-The `multiplex` directive is used to declare a single decoder used to classify the reads by examining the segments constructed by the embedded `template` directive and comparing them to the sequence segments declared in the embedded `codec` directive.
+The `multiplex` directive is used to declare a single decoder used to classify the reads by examining the segments constructed by the embedded `transform` directive and comparing them to the sequence segments declared in the embedded `codec` directive.

 >```json
 {
     "multiplex": {
-        "template": { "token": [ "1::8" ] },
+        "transform": { "token": [ "1::8" ] },
         "codec": {
             "@AGGCAGAA": { "barcode": [ "AGGCAGAA" ] },
             "@CGTACTAG": { "barcode": [ "CGTACTAG" ] },